Aegrah/PANIX/README.md

 ![](https://i.imgur.com/waxVImv.png)

-ALPHA is a Linux persistence tool designed for security research, detection engineering, penetration testing, and CTFs.
-Unlike some tools, ALPHA is not built for stealth; its features are easily detectable unless the target's security posture is lacking.
+ALPHA is a Linux persistence tool for security research, detection engineering, penetration testing, and CTFs.
+It prioritizes functionality over stealth and is easily detectable on targets with a strong security posture.
+ALPHA is supported on popular distributions like Debian, Ubuntu, and RHEL, and is highly customizable to fit various OS environments.

-ALPHA is compatible with popular Debian and Red hat-based distributions, including Ubuntu, Debian and CentOS.
-Compatibility with Arch Linux may vary depending on the persistence mechanism used.
-Most mechanisms are customizable, allowing users to adjust settings to suit their specific OS environment.

 ![](https://i.imgur.com/waxVImv.png)

 # Features
-ALPHA provides a versatile suite of tools for simulating and researching Linux persistence mechanisms.
-The table below displays the main features.
+ALPHA provides a versatile suite of features for simulating and researching Linux persistence mechanisms, which are displayed in the table below:

 | Feature                          | Description                                                                             | Root | User |
 |----------------------------------|-----------------------------------------------------------------------------------------|------|------|